Home Automation-Based Health Assessment Along Gesture Recognition via Inertial Sensors

 A genetic algorithm is given a data partition and uses a cross-validation classification ranking approach to select features.
 The optimally selected set of functions is shown in the final output at the bottom right.
 The discriminant analysis methods for all current feature sets are shown in the lower left section of the dashed red box.
 To establish a fitness-based selection, this was evaluated numerous times for varied training and test data (validation test repeats).
 In the population repeat loop, this was then used to create a new collection of features.
 The optimally picked features are displayed in the final output (bottom right) as shown in Fig. 6.

 Crossover and mutations are essential for the suggested GA to be stochastic.
-The crossover of the featured genes is mathematically represented in (5) and (6), where F and are associated with two parent chromosomes, and F represents the crossed child ✗ (F,), as a result of the operation done in (5).
+The crossover of the featured genes is mathematically represented in (5) and (6), where F and

 Decision tree algorithm begins with the root node of the tree and proceeds to predict the class of a given dataset.
 It analyzes the value of the root node of the tree with the records attribute, then moves to the branch corresponding to that value and jumps to the next node.
 It then compared the node’s value to the values of the other sub-nodes until it reached the leaf node of the tree.
 Information gain refers to a decrease or shift in entropy that occurs after segmenting a dataset depending on an attribute.
 It assesses how much information a feature provides about a class and tries to obtain more information whenever possible.
 We split the node and created the decision tree based on the relevance of information gain.
 It can be calculated using the formula below: